 You are at a higher risk of complications if you have cancer.
 This is because cancer and its treatment can weaken your

 Some types of cancer can also lower your ability to fight infection.
 This is usually cancer that affects your immune system, such as

 I have cancer and have symptoms of coronavirus

 - a high temperature of 37.8C or above and, or

 - a new continuous cough.
 This means coughing a lot for more than an hour, or 3 or more coughing episodes in 24 hours.
 If you usually have a cough, it may be worse than usual

 - a loss of, or change in, your normal sense of taste or smell.
 This means you can't smell or taste anything, or things smell or taste different to normal

 - an aching body

 - feeling sick or being sick

-If you have symptoms of coronavirus or you feel unwell, and you are having cancer treatment or a cancer that affects your immune system, you should first contact:
+If you have cancer treatment or a cancer that affects your immune system, you should reach out for support when you: